gjanco/mezmo-dd-marketplace/rapdev_snmp_trap_logs/README.md

 For any questions or problems, view our Support section for ways to get in touch.

 ## Support

 For support or feature requests, contact RapDev.io through the following channels:

-- Email: support@rapdev.io
+- Email: [support@rapdev.io][7]
 - Chat: [rapdev.io][3]
 - Phone: 855-857-0222

+### Further Reading

+Additional helpful documentation, links, and articles:

+- [Monitor and diagnose network performance issues with SNMP Traps][8]

 ### Pricing
 Interested in using multiple RapDev integrations?
-Contact [sales@rapdev.io](mailto:sales@rapdev.io) for packaged pricing offers.
+Contact [sales@rapdev.io][5] for packaged pricing offers.

 ---
 Made with ❤️ in Boston